What is a Dental Laboratory Technician?

 |State||Annual Mean Salary|

-What Tools & Technology do Dental Laboratory Technicians Use?
+Tools & Technologies Used by Dental Laboratory Technicians

 - Microsoft Excel